lsoft/ReSequel/README.md

 In active development!

-Support only Microsoft SQL Server 2008 and later.
+Support Microsoft SQL Server 2008 (and later) and SQLite.